chainskills/chainlist-truffle5/README.md

 ## Learn more

-If you want to know more about all the steps required to builds this Dapp step-by-step, you can subscribe to our course available on Udemy: https://www.udemy.com/getting-started-with-ethereum-solidity-development
+If you want to know more about all the steps required to build this Dapp step-by-step, you can subscribe to our course available on Udemy: https://www.udemy.com/getting-started-with-ethereum-solidity-development

 Have fun !!!